 The measure was assessed for content validity and face validity.
 Evidence of content validity is provided by looking for agreement among subject matter experts.
 The performance measure was assessed for content validity by a panel of expert workgroup members during the development process.
-This subject matter expert panel consisted of 24 members, with representation from measure methodologists, patient advocacy groups, and the following clinical specialties: anesthesiology, family practice, geriatric medicine, maternal/fetal medicine, neonatology, nurse midwife, obstetrics and gynecology, and perinatal nursing.
-Additional input on the content validity of draft measures is obtained through a 30-day public comment period and by also soliciting comments from a panel of consumer, purchaser, and patient representatives convened by the PCPI specifically for this purpose.
-All comments received are reviewed by the expert workgroup, and the measures are adjusted as needed.
-Other external review groups (e.g., focus groups) may be convened if there are any remaining concerns related to the content validity of the measures.
+This subject matter expert panel consisted of 24 members, with representation from measure methodologists, patient advocacy groups, and the following clinical specialties: anesthesiology, family practice, geriatric medicine, maternal fetal medicine, neonatology, nurse midwife, obstetrics and gynecology, and perinatal nursing.
+Additional input on the content validity of draft measures was obtained through a 30-day public comment period and by also soliciting comments from a panel of consumer, purchaser, and patient representatives convened by the PCPI specifically for this purpose.
+All comments received were reviewed by the expert workgroup, and the measure was adjusted as needed.

-The expert panel members also assessed the measure face validity through an online survey.
+The expert panel members also assessed the measure's face validity through an online survey.
 The survey introduction provided the following definition of face validity: Face validity is the extent to which an empirical measurement appears to reflect that which it is supposed to "at face value."
 Face validity of an individual measure poses the question of how well the definition and specifications of an individual measure appear to capture the single aspect of care or health care quality as intended.
 The expert panel was asked to rate their agreement with the following statement: The scores obtained from the measure as specified will accurately differentiate quality across providers.
-A 5-point Likert scale was used in the survey (1=Strongly Disagree; 2=Disagree; 3=Neither Disagree nor Agree; 4 = Agree; 5=Strongly Agree).
+A 5-point Likert scale was used in the survey (1=Strongly Disagree; 3=Neither Disagree nor Agree; 4 = Agree 5=Strongly Agree).

-The survey results show that for the Postpartum Followup and Care Coordination measure the mean score was 4.31; 76.9 percent (10/13) of respondents agree or strongly agree that the scores obtained from the measure as specified will accurately differentiate quality across providers; and no respondents disagree or strongly disagree that the scores obtained from the measure as specified will accurately differentiate quality across providers.
+The survey results show that for the BMI Assessment and Recommended Weight Gain measure the mean score was 4.38; 92.3 percent of respondents (12/13) agree or strongly agree that the scores obtained from the measure as specified will accurately differentiate quality across providers; and no respondents disagree or strongly disagree that the scores obtained from the measure as specified will accurately differentiate quality across providers.